A-Z Guide of Birmingham

 K is for Kings Heath

 Kings Heath is a treasure trove of hidden gems with an urban village feel.
-You can head to a gig at the Hare and Hounds, poke around for one-off finds in indie shops or sip your favourite coffee in one of the many heavenly brunch places like Gorilla Cafe or the Early Bird Bakery.
-Be sure to check out local favourite York Road, home to some of the best pizza the city has to offer at Poli, craft beer and street food at The Juke and a fine and wide selection of cheese and wine at Grace + James.
+You can head to a gig at the Hare and Hounds, poke around for one-off finds in the many charity shops or sip your favourite coffee in one of the many heavenly brunch places.
+Be sure to check out local favourite York Road, independent restaurants, bars and shops the city has to offer.

 Reasons to visit Kings Heath